top of page

 Can I apply for the 1497 Features Lab if I don’t live in America or if I’m not a US Citizen?

 In 2023 we expanded the Lab to include an intensive, in-person Retreat and an in-person Pitch Day (for which 1497 will cover 50% of travel costs and 100% of accommodation costs).
-That means we are excited to be able to accept applications again from South Asian writers around the globe!
+We are excited to be able to accept applications from writers around the globe!
 However, though US citizenship is not a requirement for the Lab, we do not currently have capacity to assist with Visas, vaccinations, and/or other legal travel documents and requirements.
 Our Lab eligibility requirements state that applicants must be able to be in the United States for the duration of the Lab.

 Will 1497 pay for my travel to the Retreat in Malibu, California if I’m selected?